xry21xdj/FedMGDA-M/README.md

 # FedMGDA-M
-This is the code for paper : ++Accelerating communication-efficient federated multi-task learning with personalization and fairness++.
+This is the code for paper : [Accelerating communication-efficient federated multi-task learning with personalization and fairness](https://ieeexplore.ieee.org/document/10552428).

 we proposes a local momentum based method FedMGDA-M, FedAvg-M , and its derivatives FedAvg-M-Mom, FedMGDA-M-Mom.
 Besides, we compared them  with other accelerated methods including:
 [FedMom](https://arxiv.org/pdf/2002.02090.pdf)